 For example – travel, online shopping, departmental stores, malls, fuel or dining.

 Once you have decided, your half work is done.
 Now, you just have to compare the credit cards only in this specific category (where you spend the most).

 Next step, calculate the range of annual spend that you would make through the credit card, say 2 to 3 lakhs.

-Then, find out the credit cards that provides best offers( in your annual spend range) like annual fee waiver, bonus reward points, and gift vouchers.
+Then, find out the credit cards that provide the best offers( in your annual spend range) like annual fee waiver, bonus reward points, and gift vouchers.

-Now, you should be left with 2 to 3 credit cards choices.
+Now, you should be left with 2 to 3 credit card choices.

 Proceed to calculate the real benefit ( expected benefit – annual fee) that you would get from each of those credit cards.
 Go with the card that offers you the highest benefit.

-You can take help of my post the best credit card in India to find a best credit card for yourself.
+You can take the help of my post the best credit card in India to find the best credit card for yourself.